coconut147/piMac/README.md

  ### Open points

 - How to identify if pi is off? - I2C port is always pulled up
+- Rendering of plantuml in readme.md fails